pmean/build-website/text/06/LostFiles.md

 > self-documenting, but you could also just keep an extra sheet of paper
 > or a file that has this information.
 >
 > 4\.
-Have one person who is clearly \"in charge.\" Anyone who assists
+Have one person who is clearly "in charge."
+Anyone who assists
 > needs to be sure that when they are working on the data entry, that the
 > things they are doing do not clash with person in charge.
-Don\'t have
+Don't have
 > two people doing data entry at the same time unless you have set up a
 > database that is formally designed for multiple users.
 >